Mizo National Front uprising: MNF's plan for armed uprising

 The extremist section within MNF advocated the use of violence to seek independence from India.
 A special armed wing called the Mizo National Army (MNA) was created for the purpose.
 The MNA consisted of eight infantry "battalions" organised on the pattern of the Indian army.
-One of the battalions was named after Joshua, while the rest were named after the legendary Mizo heroes: Chawngbawla, Khuangchera, Lalvunga, Saizahawla, Taitesena, Vanapa and Zampui Manga.
+One of the battalions was named after Joshua, while the rest were named after the legendary Mizo heroes: Chawngbawla, Khuangchera, Lalvunga, Saizahawla, Taitesena, Vana Pa and Zampuimanga.
 The Lion Brigade (Chawngbawla, Khuangchera, Saizahawla and Taitesena battalions) operated in the northern half of the district, while the Dagger Brigade (Joshua, Lalvunga, Vanapa and Zampui Manga) operated in its southern half.
 MNA consisted of around 2000 men, supported by another group called the Mizo National Volunteers (MNV), which comprised an equal number of irregulars.

-In the early 1960s, the MNF leaders including Pu Laldenga visited East Pakistan (now Bangladesh), where the Government of Pakistan offered them supply of military hardware and training.
+As early as September 1963, Laldenga met spoke with the Pakistani Assistant High Commissioner at Shillong.
+The MNF leaders Lanunmawia and Sainghaka accompanied Laldenga and visited East Pakistan (now Bangladesh).
+They travelled through the East Pakistan Rifles Camp at Mahmuam reaching Dacca on 6 December 1963.
+This was where the Government of Pakistan offered them supply of military hardware and training and gave the go ahead for further activities.
 Laldenga and his lieutenant Pu Lalnunmawia were arrested by the Government of Assam on the charge of conspiring against the nation, but were released in February 1964 after an undertaking of good conduct by Laldenga.
 However, shortly after their release, MNF intensified its secessionist activities.
 The MNF members forcibly collected donations from the Mizo people, recruited volunteers and trained them with arms supplied by Pakistan.
 By the end of 1965, the MNF weapon cache consisted of the plastic explosives stolen from the Border Roads Organisation, rifles and ammunition obtained from the 1st Battalion, Assam Rifles (1 AR) headquartered at Aizawl, crude bombs and Sten guns.

+The men trained in Pakistan were delayed from the arrest.
+As a result, the first training batch of 22 men occurred in December 1964 and finished to return to Mizoram in February 1966.
+A transfer of arms from the Pakistani government was also.
+The arms were hidden in jungles on their way home and retrieved by 200 volunteers.
+A second arms transfer was made at Ruma Bazar in July 1965 with 300 volunteers sent to receive the arms from East Pakistani troops.
+After the uprising, another arms transfer would take place at Ruma Bazar on 20 August 1968 under ss Col. Halleluia of the Mizo National Army.